 curl -X GET \

-https://api.openconnectors.us2.ext.hana.ondemand.com/elements/api-v2/organizations/objects/definitions \
+https://api.openconnectors.us2.ext.hana.ondemand.com/elements/api-v2/accounts/objects/definitions \

 -H 'authorization: User {USER_SECRET}, Organization {ORGANIZATION_SECRET}' \